 This book explores the interface between copyright and higher education, and their complementarities for the advancement of sustainable human development.
-The concept of human development defines the freedoms and human capabilities that are essential for human flourishing.
+In its broader sense, the concept of human development is noted as a set of freedoms and human capabilities that are essential for human flourishing.

-Adopting a rights-based human development and capability approach, the book primarily examines the relevant policy and legal ﬂexibilities under the existing international copyright system and their implications for access to knowledge for creative innovation and higher education.
-Exploring the interfaces between copyright and higher education, the book argues that an unbalanced and restrictive copyright system impedes reasonable access to knowledge and stifles creative and learning freedoms or capabilities, resulting in serious ramifications for sustainable human development.
-In view of its findings, the book underscores the need for rethinking copyright and reframing its relevant ﬂexibilities as users-rights that are vital for promoting creative and learning capabilities towards sustainable human development.
-Further, the book emphasizes the complementarities between copyright and higher education, and their roles for sustainable human development.
+Adopting a rights-based human development and capability approach (HDCA), this book primarily examines the relevant policy and legal ﬂexibilities under the existing international copyright system, and their implications for access to knowledge required for creative innovation and higher education.
+Exploring the interfaces between copyright and higher education, this book argues that an unbalanced and restrictive copyright system impedes reasonable access to knowledge, and stifles creative and learning freedoms or capabilities.
+In effect, a restrictive copyright system results in serious ramifications for sustainable human development.
+In view of its findings, this book underscores the need for rethinking copyright and reframing its relevant ﬂexibilities as users' rights that are vital for promoting creative and learning capabilities towards sustainable human development.
+Further, the book emphasizes the complementarities between copyright and higher education, and their joint roles for sustainable human development.

-Given its multifaceted explorations of ranges of interlinked topics through the lens of the human development approach, the book will be of a great interest to researchers across the fields of intellectual property law, innovation, global development, human rights, and higher education.
+Given its application of the HDCA to explore ranges of interlinked topics, this book will be of a great interest to researchers across the fields of intellectual property law, innovation, global development, human rights, and higher education.

 Table of Contents

 Foreword by Chidi Oguamanam

 Chapter I: The Conceptual Framework of the Book

 Chapter II: Copyright, Education and Human Development: Theeoretical Frameworks

 Chapter III: International Copyright and Human Rights Systems: Development Context